Toni998/LiveOddService/README.md

 Live Scoreboard

--Live scorebaord is a simple library which simulates socreboard for representing ongoing matches./n -Live scoreboard can start, update, finish and output football matches./n
+-Live scorebaord is a simple library which simulates socreboard for representing ongoing matches.<br />
+-Live scoreboard can start, update, finish and output football matches.<br />

-Functionalities :
+Functionalities : <br />
--Starting football match
+-Starting football match<br />
--Checking if teams are participating world cup -Checking if given team pair is a valid one
+-Checking if teams are participating world cup <br />
+-Checking if given team pair is a valid one <br />
--Updating apsulute score
+-Updating apsulute score<br />
--Getting summary for all matches and apply sorting.
+-Getting summary for all matches and apply sorting.<br />

 The scoreboard supports the following operations:
 1. Start a new match, assuming initial score 0 – 0 and adding it the scoreboard.